Magnesium is an extremely important mineral.

 Bottom Line: A medium avocado provides 15% of the RDI for magnesium.
 Avocados fight inflammation, improve cholesterol levels, increase fullness and are packed with several other nutrients.

-Nuts are nutritious, tasty and versatile.
+Nuts are nutritious and tasty.

 Several types are high in magnesium, including almonds, cashews and Brazil nuts.